LASER SKIN REJUVENATION : REJUVENATING THE SKIN

 How does a laser skin rejuvenation session work ?

-The procedure lasts around ten minutes, depending on the size of the treatment area.
-Normal daily activities can be resumed immediately after the session.
+The treatment lasts around ten minutes, depending on the area to be treated.
+Daily activities can be resumed immediately after the session.

 What to do before a laser skin rejuvenation session ?